conduktor/conduktor-docs/docs/get-started/configuration/user-authentication/SSO/generic-oauth2.md

 **Scheme** (http/https) will be guessed depending on the current TLS configuration of Console.
 See [TLS configuration](/platform/get-started/configuration/ssl-tls-configuration/) for more details. (default to `http`).
 :::

-### 3. Get the client ID & secret from application settings
+### 3. Get the client ID and secret from application settings

 ## Console Configuration